The-NeXT-Project/Docs/docs/installation/rhel.md

 # RHEL

-> Environment used for this tutorial: Red Hat Enterprise Linux 9.4 x86_64 architecture, suits AlmaLinux/RockyLinux 9.4 too.
+> Environment used for this tutorial: Red Hat Enterprise Linux 9.4/x86_64

 ## Enable CRB, EPEL and Remi repository
 ```bash